kjs452/KennysOpenDSKY/README.md

 + More accurately reproduces the Apollo DSKY interface.
 + **Curses Simulator** - test and develop your code on your computer before uploading it to the Arduino.
 + Better keyboard debounce logic.
++ Allows for easy modifications to add custom apps to the DSKY.

 ## Files
 The main source code is in `KennysOpenDSKY.cpp` and `kennysagc.asm`.